 As mentioned before, some of the most serious accidents for young children occur on the stairs.
 For their safety (and yours), this part of the house should be free from toys and clutter.

 A stair gate is also a must, and depending on the design of your home, you’ll probably need one at the top and bottom of the stairs.
-Mothercare and Kiddcare often offer discount codes on baby products, including stair gates.
+Mothercare often offer discount codes on baby products, including stair gates.

 It's also key to check that your carpet and bannister are securely fastened and fitted into place.